KennyLightfoot/hmnp-site/SECURITY_AUDIT_REPORT.md

 4. ✅ PII scrubbing in logs
 5. ✅ Environment variable validation
 6. ✅ Rate limiting on critical endpoints
-7. ✅ Authorization checks on ID-based endpoints
+7. ✅ Authorization checks on all authenticated ID-based endpoints (with limited, secret-link style projections for public payment links)

 ## Recommendations